Texas elementary school shooting: What we know about the victims - NewsBreak

 Amerie Jo Garza, 10

-After hours of waiting for information, Angel Garza learned Tuesday night that his daughter, fourth grader Amerie Jo Garza, died in the shooting, according to KSAT and ABC News.
+After hours for waiting for information, Angel Garza learned Tuesday night that his daughter, fourth grader Amerie Jo Garza, died in the shooting, according to KSAT and ABC News.

 “Thank you everyone for the prayers and help trying to find my baby,” Garza said in a statement obtained by ABC News.
 “She’s been found.
 My little love is now flying high with the angels above.
 Please don’t take a second for granted.
 Hug your family.
 Tell them you love them.
 I love you Amerie Jo.
 Watch over your baby brother for me.”